hogg101/MikroTik-base-config/readme.md

 The goal is to set up a solid foundation for a home router with the following features:

 - VLANs in place to separate broadcast domains into “Private, Guest and Management” subnets.
 By default, inter-VLAN-routing is allowed through the firewall.
 Additional configuration will be needed to block VLANs from accessing each other.
-- Strong IPv4 and IPv6 firewall
+- Decent basic IPv4 and IPv6 stateful firewall
 - Single WAN but with the ability to easily add multiple internet connections and apply policy based routing or failover.
 - Unnecessary services turned off.
 Useful ones kept on but secured.
 - L2TP VPN set up for remote access.